What is the difference between a sugar mill and a sugar refinery?

 Who invented sugar?

 Sugarcane is grown in the Sugar Belt.
-The 22 parishes that grow sugarcane are Iberia, Pointe Coupee, Iberville, St. Mary, Assumption, Vermilion, St. Martin, Lafourche, St. James, Ascension, West Baton Rouge, Lafayette, Rapides, Terrebonne, Avoyelles, St. Landry, St. John, Jefferson Davis, Acadia, St. Charles, Calcasieu and Evangeline.
+In 2017, 24 parishes grew commercial sugarcane.
+They are Iberia, Pointe Coupee, Iberville, St. Mary, Assumption, Vermilion, St. Martin, Lafourche, St. James, Ascension, West Baton Rouge, Lafayette, Rapides, Terrebonne, Avoyelles, St. Landry, St. John, Jefferson Davis, Acadia, St. Charles, Calcasieu, Concordia, and Evangeline.

 What is the value of the Louisiana sugarcane crop?